Mirantis/virtlet/docs/devel/running-local-environment.md

 $ export CNI_PLUGIN=flannel
 ```

-Note that KVM is disabled by default for the development environment.
-In order to enable it, comment out `VIRTLET_DISABLE_KVM` environment
-variable setting in `deploy/virtlet-ds.yaml` before doing
+Virtlet uses KVM if it's available by default.
+To disable it for your
+local development environment, set `VIRTLET_DISABLE_KVM` environment
-`build/cmd.sh start-dind`.
+variable to a non-empty value before running `build/cmd.sh start-dind`.